Ouranosinc/Magpie/docs/glossary.rst

         A unique random string that can be used to authenticate a user as part of the :ref:`Network Mode` authentication procedure.

+    Network User
+        A reference to a :term:`User` that has an account on an another instance of the Magpie software within a network of Magpie instances.
+A :term:`Network User` is associated with a :term:`User` in the current Magpie instance and inherits all :term:`Permission`s associated with the :term:`User`.
+Note that the associated :term:`User` can be an anonymous :term:`User`.
+See the :ref:`Network Mode Authentication Flows` section for an example on how these are used.

     OpenAPI
     OAS
         The |OpenAPI-spec|_ (`OAS`) defines a standard, programming language-agnostic interface description for